steveendow/gp-transaction-search/README.md

 ## Project Dependencies
 .NET 4.5.2

-GPSQLConnection.dll (simple wrapper for GPConnNet developed by Steve Endow to avoid including GPConnNet license keys in open source code)
+GPSQLConnection.dll - Included with the project files and compiled releases.
+This is a simple wrapper for GPConnNet developed by Steve Endow to avoid including GPConnNet license keys in open source code

 NEW in v2.0: Visual Studio Integration Toolkit by Wintrhop Dexterity Consultants: https://www.winthropdc.com/products_VSIT.htm
---Free, but requires basic registration after install
+ This is free, but requires basic registration after install

 Dynamics GP 2013 - 2018 client application